Shivayetii/python/python/mongoDB/notes/README.md

         3. kubectl commands for debug

-           * By using below command we can describe the pod in specified namespace
+           * By using below command we can describe the pod in specified namespace.

               kubectl describe  pod <pod-name> -n <namespace-name>

-           * By using below command we can edit the pod in specified namespace
+           * By using below command we can edit the pod in specified namespace.

               kubectl edit  pod <pod-name> -n <namespace-name>

-          *  By using below command we can describe the service in specified namespac
+          *  By using below command we can describe the service in specified namespac.

               kubectl describe  svc <svc-name> -n <namespace-name>

-          *  By using below command we can edit the service in specified namespac
+          *  By using below command we can edit the service in specified namespac.

               kubectl edit  svc <svc-name> -n <namespace-name>